webrtcftw/welcome/README.md

 What do you say?
 Are you in?

 ----
-_Inportant note:_ If you're interested in participating, please propose edits that might make this better representation of your voice, too.
+_Important note:_ If you're interested in participating, please propose edits that might make this better representation of your voice, too.